 Betterlance’s sales team uses different prospecting tools to find leads by matching your criteria to people who might need your services.

 Depending on your needs right now, you would have mixed feelings about Betterlance.
-Like what you’ve read earlier, Betterlance focuses on providing freelancers with leads and automatically enters them on the CRM tool.
+Like what you’ve read earlier, Betterlance focuses on providing freelancers with leads and automatically enters them into the CRM tool.

 However, Betterlance’s CRM tool only has basic capabilities.
 It’s literally just a list of all your contacts, including the leads the platform will be giving you, with an added feature of sending your contacts an email.